Woman Asks If She Is Wrong For Wanting To Get Rid Of The Cat She Rescued Because It Is Causing Harm To Her Kid

 Finding a balance between safety and care for the pet is essential.

-The end of this comment encourages OP to rehome the cat and that it's a better choice than the alternative.
+The end of this comment encourages OP to rehome the cat, stating that it's a better choice than the alternative.

 Creating an inclusive atmosphere can significantly improve the emotional experience for all family members.